elleuchkh/ada_jekyll_page/index.md

 Corruption and inequality feed off each other, creating a vicious circle between corruption, unequal distribution of power in society, and unequal distribution of wealth.
 As the Panama Papers showed, it is still far too easy for the rich and powerful to exploit the opaqueness of the global financial system to enrich themselves at the expense of the public good.

 ---

-### Full Project
+### <span style="color:red"> Full project </span>

 The full project is available on a [github repository](https://github.com/mouadhhamdi/ADA-Project).
 It provides 2 Jupyter Notebook.
 A first one for cleaning the data from the different datasets downloaded from [The International Consortium of Investigative Journalists](https://offshoreleaks.icij.org/pages/database).The second one is the main project where we analysed the data, did the network analysis and studied the correlations.
-If you want more information about our project, please contact us via e-mail (you can find the in About section)
+If you want more information about our project, please contact us via email (you can find them in About section)